eiriks/nrk/Eirik/arpeidsloog_skalere_opp.md

 - antall ord, skal også telle fra faktaboks
 - Hvorfor får jeg redundante URLer i mysql?
 	(tror dette er fikset med en commit().)

-# same amount as in mysql
-SELECT count(distinct link) FROM links WHERE status = "scraped";
-#!
-SELECT count(distinct link) FROM links WHERE status is NOT NULL;

-SELECT * FROM links WHERE status is NOT NULL;
-SELECT count(*) as c, * FROM links WHERE status is NOT NULL group by status;
-SELECT count(*) FROM links WHERE status is NOT NULL;

-# Get all stories with NO author
-# SELECT t1.url FROM page t1 LEFT JOIN author t2 ON t2.url = t1.url WHERE t2.url IS NULL;